flowground/amazonaws-com-workspaces-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

-### Modifies the configuration of bring your own license (BYOL) for the specified account.
+### ListAvailableManagementCidrRanges
+<blockquote><p>Retrieves a list of IP address ranges, specified as IPv4 CIDR blocks, that you can use for the network management interface when you enable bring your own license (BYOL). </p> <p>The management network interface is connected to a secure Amazon WorkSpaces management network.
+It is used for interactive streaming of the WorkSpace desktop to Amazon WorkSpaces clients, and to allow Amazon WorkSpaces to manage the WorkSpace.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_